aashishkant/aashishkant/README.md

 <br>

-## What I Do
+## What I Build
-I build software that survives real users.
+Reliable systems that don’t break when users get creative.
-Obsessed with **automation**, **bulletproof testing**, and systems that scale without exploding.
+Automation • Testing • Performance • Real-time everything.

-Off-duty: Stoic philosophy & drums — both are about timing.
+Off the clock: Stoicism and drums — both are about rhythm and discipline.

 <br>